Yami Sukehiro: Popularity

 Yami has consistently ranked highly in the yearly Japanese Black Clover popularity polls, placing second in the second poll with 1,967 votes and second in the fourth poll with 3,503 votes.
 In the fifth poll, he placed seventh with 44,884 votes.
-Yami vs. Licht was nominated for "Best Fight" in the 2018 Crunchyroll Anime Awards.
+His fight against Licht was nominated for "Best Fight Scene" at the 3rd Crunchyroll Anime Awards in 2018.
 Asta and Yami's fight with Dante was also listed as the sixth best anime fight from 2021 by Crunchyroll.